ineffectivecoder/LDAPtickler/README.md

     enablemachine <machinename>                            Enables a machine
                                                            account
     enablespn <accountname> <spn>                          Adds an SPN to an account
+    enablerbcd <accountname> <delegatingcomputer>          Enables RBCD for an account
     enableunconstraineddelegation <accountname>            Enables unconstrained
                                                            delegation for an